-Christel House India has entered into an Agreement with Naya Raipur Development Authority, a Government of Chhattisgarh undertaking on 3rd November 2014 to start a school in Naya Raipur to educate the underprivileged children in the new city.
+A Third Christel House school will open in India in August 2016 in Naya Raipur, Chhattisgarh.
+Christel House India has entered into an Agreement with Naya Raipur Development Authority (NRDA), a Government of Chhattisgarh undertaking on 3rd November 2014 to start a school in Naya Raipur to educate the underprivileged children in the new city.

 NRDA is a Special Area Development Authority established by Government of Chhattisgarh under the Chhattisgarh Nagar Tatha Gram Nivesh Adhiniyam, 1973 for development and administration of Naya Raipur.
 Naya Raipur, a new capital city being developed by the State of Chhattisgarh 20 KMs outside of the existing capital city, Raipur and consists of 41 villages covering a total of 59,000 Acres.
 The Core Development Area is about 19,800 Acres.
-NRDA will provide 5 Acres of Land, build the school facility in 3 phases according to Christel House standards and with all initial capital expenses like furniture, equipment, etc. Christel House India will be responsible for meeting the operational, General & Administrative expenses to run the school and will be responsible for the school's operations including student admissions and staff recruitment.
+NRDA will provide 5 Acres of Land, build the school facility in 3 phases according to Christel House standards and provide all initial capital expenses like furniture, equipment, etc. Christel House India will be responsible for meeting the Operational, General, Administrative and Fundraising expenses to run the school and will be responsible for the school's operations including student admissions and staff recruitment.
+The school will have 210 students from KG to Grade 2 in the first year and will add 70 students in KG every year until it reaches its full strength of 910 students from K- Gr 12.